sharonmiracle/C-FOR-LOOP-PROGRAMS/README.md

 21) Program to find whether a given number is Prime number or not
 22) Program to find the Prime Factors of a given number
 23) Program to find the sum of the Prime Factors of a given number
+24) Program to find whether a given number is Palindrome or not